Liberal Party of Canada: Mark Carney

 On March 9, 2025, Mark Carney was elected leader of the Liberal Party on the first ballot, winning 85.9% of the vote.
 In the 2025 Canadian federal election which was held on April 28, 2025, the Liberal Party under Carney's leadership which not only gain seats in the Canadian House of Commons, but would also win the popular vote for the first time since 2015, and over 40% of the popular vote for the first time since 2000.
 The Liberal Party would win 43.7% of the popular vote, the highest margin since 1980.
+After several floor-crossings and by-elections during the 45th Parliament, the Carney government achieved majority status in April 2026.

 Systems and realignment model

 Scholars and political experts have recently used a political realignment model to explain what was considered a collapse of a dominant party and put its condition in long-term perspective.
 According to recent scholarship, there have been four party systems in Canada at the federal level since Confederation, each with its own distinctive pattern of social support, patronage relationships, leadership styles, and electoral strategies.
 Steve Patten identifies four party systems in Canada's political history: